A Coordinated Electric System Interconnection Review—the utility’s deep-dive on technical and cost impacts of your project.

 Why IEEE Standards Matter in Substation Design

-IEEE Standards are the backbone of substation engineering.
-They govern grounding safety, insulation, busbar design, seismic resilience, automation, communication protocols, environmental security, and much more.
+IEEE standards are the backbone of modern substation engineering.
+They govern grounding safety, insulation coordination, busbar design, seismic resilience, automation, communication protocols, environmental protection, and cybersecurity.
+Compliance with these standards ensures that EHV, HV, and MV substations perform safely under normal operation, fault conditions, and extreme environmental events.

 Safety and Grounding Standards